15 Best Things to Do in Fairfield (CT)

 Quick Center For The Arts

 The cultural heart of Fairfield University, the Quick Center for the Arts was founded in 1990 and can hold audiences of 740.
-The centre has a rich programme of theatre, classical and popular music, dance, talks and shows and activities for children.
+The center has a rich program of theater, classical and popular music, dance, talks and shows and activities for children.

-The venue receives the Chamber Music Society of Lincoln Center on an annual basis, and is the home of the Mendelssohn Choir of Connecticut and the Live Music Project, a conductor-less orchestra.
+The venue receives the Chamber Music Society of Lincoln Center on an annual basis.
+It’s also the home of the Mendelssohn Choir of Connecticut and the Live Music Project, a conductorless orchestra.

-Also on the calendar are regular screenings from the The Met and London’s National Theatre, as well as riveting talks as part of the university’s Open Visions programme.
+On the calendar are regular screenings from The Met—I took the chance to see Verdi’s Nabucco— and London’s National Theatre.
+Don’t miss the series of riveting talks as part of the university’s Open Visions program.

 9. Connecticut Audubon Society Birdcraft Museum and Sanctuary